jascha030/Development-setup/README.md

 <br />

-<p style="text-align:center">"I'm not a designer or a front-end developer, but I still like it when things look góóóód."</p>
+<p align="center">"I'm not a designer, but I still like it when things look góóóód."</p>

 <br />